seshnadathur/seshnadathur.github.io/_pages/about.md

 completed in 2011.
-I held short postdoctoral positions at the University of Bielefeld and the University of Helsinki before taking up a [Marie Sk&#0322;odowska-Curie Individual Fellowship](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en) and the Dennis Sciama Fellowship at the ICG in Portsmouth in 2015.
+I held short postdoctoral positions at the University of Bielefeld and the University of Helsinki before taking up a [Marie Sk&#0322;odowska-Curie Individual Fellowship](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en) and the Dennis Sciama Fellowship at the Institute of Cosmology and Gravitation in Portsmouth in 2015.

 My research
 ======